dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “Hello, Truman,” she smiled at me over her big round sunglasses.

 “Hi, Mom, I thought you were at work,” I returned the smile.
 Mom worked off-island.
 She’d been commuting every weekday since I could remember.
-In the mornings when I was little I watched her drive away in the direction of the bridge before Dad and I would head to the playground, the beach, the sailboat.
+In the mornings when I was little I watched her drive away toward the bridge before Dad and I would head to the playground, the beach, the sailboat.
 And although she was the CEO, she didn’t bring work home with her.
 No sudden phone calls interrupting dinner or reams of papers to sign off on.
 She would say, “When I’m at home, my family is my only job.”

 Lately, I had been doubting her dedication to that enterprise.

 “I was meeting with another CEO in town.
 She just left.
 Have a seat, Truman.
 You can take a little break,” she insisted.

 “Why, so you can try to talk me out of it again?”
 She hadn’t really said much to me since that first day of canvassing.
-I sat, anyway.
+I sat anyway.

 She removed her sunglasses and looked at me coolly.